-So, we have explained the reasons why you need glasses made for motorcycle riding and why your local optometrist may not be your best choice.
+So, we have explained why you need glasses designed for motorcycle riding.
+We also explained why your local optometrist may not be your best choice.
 Let’s dive into the lens options you really need.

 If you don’t want your glasses to fly off your face, aerodynamic high wrap frames are a must.
-High wrap frames contour around your face and they also make contact with the entire area around your eye.
-You should feel the frame touching your brow area, around your nose bridge, and along your cheekbones.
+High wrap frames contour around your face.
+They also make contact with the entire area around your eye.
+You should feel the frame (or foam cushion) touching your brow area, around your nose bridge, and along your cheekbones.
 This contact will ensure a snug fit; sealing out wind, dust & debris.
-If you wear a helmet, high wrap frames will also fit closer to your face so they will fit comfortably.
+If you wear a helmet, high wrap frames will also fit closer to your face.

 If you haven’t tried biker glasses with foam cushion, then we highly recommend you do so.
 The foam cushion is attached to the inside of the frame and makes contact with your face.
 Wiley X and 7eye feature frames that have removable foam, in case you decide to wear them as regular sunglasses to walk around.
 It’s also nice to remove the foam when it’s really hot outside.
 BikerArmour sunglasses have a built-in sweatproof foam that is not removable.
 However, since the foam is water resistant and sweat proof, BikeArmour frames are comfortable to wear all the time.
 Plus, BikerArmour frames are 60 – 80% less expensive than WileyX and 7eye for comparable performance and quality.